A relative Nadel-type vanishing theorem: Introduction

-for $q>l-\kappa(L,f)$. \end{theorem} Here $\mathscr{I}(f,\|L\|)$ is the relative asymptotic multiplier ideal sheaf and $\kappa(L,f)$ is the relative Iitaka dimension of $L$.
-Note that when $X^{o}=X$, $E$ is always tame and $E(h)=E$.
-At this time our result extends Generlisation 11.2.15 in \cite{Laz04b}. \begin{corollary} Let $f:X\rightarrow Y$ be a proper, locally K\"{a}hler morphism from a complex manifold $X$ to a reduced, irreducible analytic space $Y$.
-Every connected component of $X$ is mapped surjectively to $Y$.
-Let $E$ be a Nakano semi-positive vector bundle over $X$.
-Let $L$ be a holomorphic line bundle on $X$ with $\kappa(L,f)\geqslant0$.
+\begin{theorem} Let $f:X\rightarrow Y$ be a K\"{a}hler fibration from a complex manifold $X$ to an analytic space $Y$.
+Let $(E,h)$ be a smooth Hermitian vector bundle that is Nakano semi-positive, and let $L$ be a holomorphic line bundle with $\kappa(L,f)\geqslant0$ on $X$.
+Then

+for $q>l-\kappa(L,f)$. \end{theorem} Apparently Theorem \ref{t12} extends Theorem \ref{t11}.
+Next we investigate the higher rank vector bundles equipped with singular metrics, and obtain the following results.

+\begin{theorem} Let $f:X\rightarrow Y$ be a fibration from a compact K\"{a}hler manifold $X$ to a projective manifold $Y$.
+Let $(E,h)$ be a singular Hermitian vector bundle that is strong Nakano semi-positive, and let $L$ be an analytic almost base point free line bundle on $X$.
 Then